makandra/check-config-rule-s3-lifecycle/README.md

 # Deployment

 Before you deploy you need to have a `parameters.yml`.
 You can copy the `parameters.yml.example` as a starting point.
-You should create a new git branch when adding a `parameters.yml` because it stores deployment dependend configuration (Account specific `ARN`s).
+You should create a new git branch when adding a `parameters.yml` because it stores deployment dependent configuration (Account specific `ARN`s).
 Please check for existing branches before you start.
 All parameters need to have a value (even though some might not be used).
 If you omit a parameter the validation of the generated Cloudformation template will fail.
 Otherwise the deploy will fail.

 ## Parameters